 - House and the ducklings do this in the opening sequence of House.

 - Appears in Criminal Minds.
 Most seasons have an opening sequence that ends with this (although a few cut out Garcia and one cut out Rossi, putting that person in a separate box on the side.
-The current season (7) has the whole team lined up at a hearing in the season premier.
+The recently-concluded Season 9 has the team being briefed on a case.
 The opening sequence always ends with the whole team standing together in front of the title card.

 - Warehouse 13, especially in S3 when that is literally the ENTIRE OPENING.